NINDS CDE Notice of Copyright

 Administration: The examination requires 5-10 minutes to complete.

 Other Important Notes: A shorter version of the form is available for use; the modified 20-point version of the BI introduced by Collin and colleagues in 1988.
 The modified 20-point BI is easier and quicker to administer than the 100-point BI.
-English and Spanish translations available – validation studies in English only.
+English and other translations are available.

 Key Reference: Mahoney FI, Barthel D. Functional evaluation: the Barthel Index.
 Maryland State Med J. 1965;14:56-61.